Video Game: Rayman Legends

 - Cloud Cuckooland: Naturally.

-- Co-Op Multiplayer: With Rayman, Globox, Barbara, and a Teensie.
-You may be able to unlock more characters like in the previous game, however.
+- With Rayman, Globox, Barbara, and a Teensie.
+You can unlock more characters like in the previous game, however.

 - A fifth player can use the Gamepad to play as Murphy, who can manipulate platforms and mess with enemies.
 However, you can do this style of play with as little as two players as well.